Fort Plain, New York: History

-In 1739, the governor of New York built a stone house here for the use of his sons.
-Other early settlers included Palatine Germans, whom the Mohawk had permitted to settle in exchange for gaining help with their defenses in 1712 from Queen Anne of England.
-Anne's government had supported immigration of the Protestant Germans as religious refugees and paid for their passage, for which they exchanged work in New York in camps along the Hudson River.
-As the Mohawk requested, Queen Anne ordered the construction of Fort Hunter in 1711 near Tionondoraga; that village was also known by Europeans as the "Lower Castle.

 The village of Fort Plain developed at the foot of the hill where the fort once stood.
 The Revolutionary War fort was constructed in 1776; a blockhouse was garrisoned here throughout the war.
 While many of the village's men were fighting elsewhere, the women, dressed as men, manned the fort and fought off Indian attacks.
-The village developed around Otsquago Creek, which has its confluence with the Mohawk River.
+The village developed around Otsquago Creek at its confluence with the Mohawk River.

 Fort Plain became an incorporated village in 1832.
 The opening of the Erie Canal was an economic boom, stimulating the village to become a center of manufacturing during the nineteenth century.
 It produced textiles from cotton from the Deep South and furniture.
 Textile mills in upstate New York depended on processing southern cotton; these products made up a major part of exports from New York City in the antebellum years.

+Fort Plain was the site of the 19th-century Fort Plain Seminary, which ran into hard times and whose building was acquired and used by the Clinton Liberal Institute, before being destroyed by fire in 1900.

 Fort Plain is the birthplace of Bud Fowler, the first black professional baseball player.
-Fowler appeared in an exhibition game with a team from Lynn, Iowa in 1878, 68 years before Jackie Robinson played in a professional baseball game in the major leagues.
+Fowler appeared in an exhibition game with a team from Lynn, Massachusetts, in 1878, 68 years before Jackie Robinson played in a professional baseball game in the major leagues.

 Numerous Amish have migrated to New York from Pennsylvania since the late 20th century, seeking affordable farm land.
 Many have settled in Fort Plain.
 Montgomery County has one of the largest populations of Amish in the country.

 The Fort Plain Conservation Area, Fort Plain Historic District, and United States Post Office are listed on the National Register of Historic Places.